 Pedestrian Accidents: Tampa is the second most dangerous major metro area for pedestrians in the country, according to a report by Transportation for America.
-Given the vulnerability of walkers and runners on the open road, accidents with automobiles often result in serious and debilitating injuries.
-Pedestrian accident lawsuits allow victims the opportunity to seek compensation for medical care, lost wages, and pain and suffering.
+Given the vulnerability of walkers and runners on the open road, pedestrians are are risk for serious and debilitating injuries.

 Who Can I Sue?

-An accident victim may be able to file a third-party claim if a party aside from the other driver contributed to the accident.
-In some cases, an individual can seek damages from a car maker if a defective or flawed vehicle component caused a crash.
+A victim may be able to file a third-party claim if a party aside from the other driver contributed to the accident.
+In some cases, an individual can seek damages from the manufacturer if a defective or flawed vehicle component caused a crash.

 Additionally, if the at-fault party was acting under their scope of employment, their employer may be liable for damages.
-Furthermore, victims may also file suit against a government agency or transportation authority if factors such as a poorly maintained roadway, improper signage, or irresponsible highway construction contribute to a substantial accident.
+Furthermore, victims may also file suit against a government agency or transportation authority if factors such as a poorly maintained roadway, improper signage, or irresponsible highway construction contributed to a crash.

-The law allows victims and their families the opportunity to seek compensation from the entity that caused the accident.
-Damages may include:
+The law allows victims and their families the opportunity to seek compensation for damages, including:

 Medical Bills: This can include current and future expenses including hospital costs, rehabilitation, transport, and medication.

-Future Lost Wages: If the accident is so severe that the injured can never return to work, or must miss work for a significant amount of time, they may be entitled to wages they would have earned.
+Future Lost Wages: If the injured party can never return to work, or must miss work for a significant amount of time, they may be entitled to wages they would have earned.

 Loss of Consortium: If the injury negatively alters the relations of a couple, compensation for loss of intimacy or support may be available to the aggrieved party.